 - Minimally processed dairy – Any store-bought milk is processed, so unless you’re drinking raw milk (or having no dairy at all), you can’t avoid processed dairy.
 When shopping you can look for hormone-free organic milk sourced from grass-fed cows, though, for the healthy edge.

 - Oils – Because of fat content, many cooking oils are not heart-healthy options.
-While olive oil is certainly a healthy choice, it may not fit your cooking needs as far as smoke point or taste.
-But check out other heart-healthy zero-cholesterol options and natural oils derived from coconuts and avocados.
+While olive oil is undoubtedly a healthy choice, it may not fit your cooking needs regarding smoke point or taste.
+But there are other heart-healthy zero-cholesterol options.
+Look to natural oils derived from coconuts and avocados (The numerous health benefits of avocados may surprise you!).

 - Fresh produce – Okay, this one is probably obvious: If you’re not eating enough fresh (or at least frozen) fruits and vegetables, start doing that today.
 Health.gov recommends five servings of produce (two of fruit and three of vegetables) per day.
 Buy local and in season for best prices and nutritional value.
 The longer the period from harvest to consumption, the more nutrients lost.
 On the flip side, know and avoid the supermarket “Dirty Dozen” fruits and vegetables — those with the most pesticide residue.